adampl2/CryptoSwap/README.md

 It was ensured that the website is accessible and as user-friendly as possible.
 I have achieved this by:

+* Using semantic HTML.
+* Following heading hierarchy.
+* Implementing *Tab* friendly navigation for links.
+* Using hover effects on all buttons and links to inform the user they are hovering on a button.
+* Complying with colour contrast guidelines (Aa).

 - - -

 ## Technology